 When an image is stored to an Apple iOS device, including an iPhone, iPad or iPod, it is stored within a folder named DCIM (Digital Camera IMages).
 Images can also be stored to this folder automatically by applications, such as WhatsApp.

-When images are stored to the DCIM folder and the folder is browsed by the user with the images displayed as thumbnail sized version, those small versions are automatically stored to the phone within ithmb files in a folder named Thumbnails at the path \var\mobile\Media\PhotoData\.
+When images are stored to the DCIM folder and the folder is browsed by the user with the images displayed as thumbnail sized versions, those small Thumbnail images are automatically stored to the phone within ithmb files in a folder named Thumbnails at the path \var\mobile\Media\PhotoData\.

 The iPhone stores the thumbnail images within iThmb files that can be viewed once converted to a more common file type using software such as iThmb convertor.